pbek/QOwnNotes/webpage/src/de/faq/metrics.md

-# Why metrics?
+# Warum Metriken?

-## Why are metrics useful?
+## Warum sind Metriken nützlich?

-QOwnNotes (as in the application itself) is **developed by one and sometimes two persons in their spare time**.
+QOwnNotes (wie auch die Anwendung selbst) wird **von einer und manchmal auch von zwei Personen in ihrer Freizeit entwickelt**.

 Releases are built for a lot of platforms and distributions (often very old versions of them).
 Keeping them up is a lot of work.